divijmathur/foundation-data-demo/README.md

 > These metrics mirror what a Foundation Data TPM would monitor in production to evaluate pre-training corpora quality.

 After cleaning and filtering, the dataset retains 4,141 high-quality English samples.
 Toxicity levels are negligible, factual content makes up roughly a third of the corpus, and the domain distribution indicates a technology-heavy skew.
-This kind of insight helps Foundation Data TPMs identify gaps and prioritize future data acquisition.